GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

 ---
 title: What are the parts of a URL?
-subhead: "What's the difference between a hostname, site and origin?
+subhead: "What's the difference between a host, site and origin?
 What's an eTLD?
 This article explains."
 authors:
   - samdutton
 date: 2023-10-05